adl409/EEG-Analysis-Tool/README.md

 ### Installing Packages for pip
 Step 1: Open PowerShell <br>
-Step 2: Run this command pip install -r requirements.txt <br>
+Step 2: using the commands ls and cd locate the location of requirements.txt Step 2: Run this command pip install -r requirements.txt <br>